vmware-archive/cascade/README.md

 (Coming soon.)

 #### Cascade emits strange warnings whenever I declare a module.
-Module declarations are typechecked in their own scope, separate from the rest of the program.
+Module declarations are typechecked in the global scope, separate from the rest of your program.
 While this allows Cascade to catch many errors at declaration-time, there are some properties of Verilog programs which can only be verified at instantiation-time.
-If Cascade emits a warning, it is generally because it cannot statically prove that the module you just declared will instantiate correctly in every possible program context.
+If Cascade emits a warning, it is generally because it cannot statically prove that the module you declared will instantiate correctly in every possible program context.

 #### Why does cascade warn that ```x``` is undeclared when I declare ```Foo```, but not when I instantiate it (Part 1)?
 ```verilog